Questions answered by

 Submitted by Darlene of Coventry

 Now is a good time to become familiar with the types of services that are available for home care.
-The VNA of CNE and HealthTouch are both home care agencies that can assist you with keeping your mom at home.
-The VNA of CNE provides skilled services that are covered by most insurance.
-HealthTouch provides non skilled care services that are private pay and can be covered by Long Term Care Insurance.
+The VNA of Care New England and HealthTouch are both home care agencies that can assist you with keeping your mom at home.
+The VNA of Care New England provides skilled services that are covered by most insurance.
+HealthTouch provides non-skilled care services that are private pay and can be covered by long term care insurance.

-Question: My wife 82 years old gets up every 2-3 hours at night to urinate and she always wets her pj bottom before we get to the toilet.
+My wife 82 years old gets up every 2-3 hours at night to urinate and she always wets her pj bottoms before we get to the toilet.
 I get up to help her to the toilet since she is very weak has trouble walking and is afraid of falling.
 It gets worse as time goes on.
-She is “weak”,” tired” and “sleepy”.
+She is “weak”,” tired” and “sleepy."
 It’s going on for 8 years now and getting worse.
 We have seen about 30 doctors, taken all kinds of pills nothing works.
 Help!
-Are there thing she can wear to stop or catch the urine.
+Are there things she can wear to stop or catch the urine.

 Submitted by Jack for Selma of Providence

 Yes, there are many products available that your wife could wear to stop her clothing from getting wet.
 There are diaper like products, panty shields/ inserts, and pull up underwear.
-You can find them in the drug stores, grocery stores, Sam’s/BJ’s and many are available on line.
-Incontinent products can be expensive and there are discounts/coupons available on may online websites ( Depend.com, Lynncore.com, homedeliverymedical.com) to name a few.
+You can find them in the drug stores, grocery stores, Sam’s/BJ’s and many are available online.
+Incontinent products can be expensive and there are discounts/coupons available on may online websites ( Depend.com, Lynncore, homedeliverymedical.com) to name a few.

-Question: My father is 92 years old and very independent.
-In May he suffered a fall and broke a bone in his pelvis (no displacement).
+My father is 92 years old and very independent.
+In May, he suffered a fall and broke a bone in his pelvis (no displacement).
 He has been in rehab and is ready to come home.
 How do I handle this?
 What are my options for home care?